 If you’re a startup entrepreneur transitioning to a coworking space, your office move may be as simple as packing your laptop and a few personal items into a backpack.
-But for larger businesses, you’ll need to address a long list of details and arrangements so your office move doesn’t descend into chaos.
+But for a large business planning a transition to a coworking space, the process can quickly devolve into chaos.

 In this article, we’ve created a step-by-step guide for the smoothest office move possible.

 How To Successfully Plan And Execute An Office Move